-- If you have a paper fastpass you aren’t going to use, find someone to give it to.
+- If you have a paper Fast Pass you aren’t going to use, find someone to give it to.
 It’s your very own opportunity to make a Magical Moment.
-Maybe you’re leaving the parks, maybe a ride broke down and you got a 6-person paper pass but your party is only 3 people… if you ever find yourself with a fast pass you won’t use, find someone that looks like they could use a pick-me-up and give them the fastpass.
+Maybe you’re leaving the parks, maybe a ride broke down and you got a 6-person paper pass but your party is only 3 people… if you ever find yourself with a Fast Pass you won’t use, find someone that looks like they could use a pick-me-up and give it to them.
 It’ll make both of your days, trust me.

 - Say Congratulations to everyone wearing a button.
-This is another cast member move.
+This is another Cast Member move.
 If you see someone wearing a button that says “Happy Birthday,” tell them Happy Birthday!
-Likewise if it’s their anniversary, they just got engaged, etc. There’s nothing like having hundreds of people wish you a Happy Birthday to make that day memorable and magical.
+Likewise if it’s their anniversary, they just got engaged, or whatever it is that they’re celebrating!
+I totally still say “Welcome!” to everyone I see wearing a “1st Visit” button and I get a lot of weird looks, so I guess that one isn’t transferable to non Cast Members.
+But the other ones totally are.
+There’s nothing like having hundreds of people wish you a Happy Birthday to make that day memorable and magical.

 - Just be considerate.
 Everyone at Disney is tired and grumpy at some point.
 Don’t be the one to make their mood even worse.
 Help keep Disney a safe haven of magic where dreams really DO come true, by being a kind and considerate person.
 Let the elderly, disabled, and pregnant have your seat or cut in front of you in line.
-Help out tired parents by asking their little prince or princess who their favorite Disney character is and keeping them entertained.
-Make cast members happy by staying behind the yellow line at all times, listening to and following directions, never trying to get them to “break character,” and letting their managers or Guest Services know when they’ve done an excellent job.
+Help out tired parents by asking their little Prince or Princess who their favorite Disney character is.
+Make Cast Members happy by staying behind the yellow line at all times, listening to and following directions, never trying to get them to “break character,” and letting their managers or Guest Services know when they’ve done an excellent job.
 Keep the magic of Disney alive by being a part of it yourself!